Overview of New Jersey Taxes

 If you want to buy beach front property with relatively low property taxes in New Jersey, Ocean County may be the place.
-The average effective tax rate in the county is 1.96%, second lowest in the state.
-Likewise, the median annual property tax payment in the county is $5,177, about $2,400 less than the state average.
+The average effective tax rate in the county is 2.01%, second lowest in the state.
+Likewise, the median annual property tax payment in the county is $5,385, more than $2,000 below the state average.

 Union County is located northwest of Staten Island, in the New York City metropolitan area.
 It is the seventh most populous county in New Jersey.
-The average effective property tax rate in Union County is 2.65%, fourth highest in the state.
-A homeowner paying that rate on a home worth $350,000 (about the median home value for the state) would pay about $9,275 annually.
+The average effective property tax rate in Union County is 2.70%, sixth highest in the state.
+A homeowner paying that rate on a home worth $350,000 (about the median home value for the state) would pay $9,450 annually.

 Buying a home in Camden County?
-Bad news: the county’s property tax rates are highest in the state and third highest in the U.S..
-The county’s average effective property tax rate is 3.33%.
+The bad news is that the county’s property tax rates are the highest in the state and the third highest in the U.S. The county’s average effective property tax rate is 3.40%.

 This northern New Jersey county has effective property tax rates that are more than double the national average.
-The average rate in the county is 2.79%.
-That ranks second in the state and 23rd in the country (out of 3,100 counties).
+The average rate in the county is 2.85%.
+That ranks fourth in the state and 20th in the country (out of 3,142 counties and county equivalents).

 The median annual property taxes paid by homeowners in Morris County is $9,370, more than four times the national median.
 By New Jersey standards, however, property tax rates are not especially high in Morris County.
 The average effective property tax rate is 2.14%, well below the state average.